1.1 What is JDemo?

 Some screenshots require image processings before the images fit the requirements for the web or for other documents.
 As an experimental feature the JDemo project contains a few Ant tasks for such kind of image processings.
 Since they actually work independent of JDemo, it is likely that I will move those tasks to a separate project soon.7.6.1 Generic image processings

-There is a generic Ant taskImageProcessingTaskthat can be used for applying a sequence of processings to an image.
+that can be used for applying a sequence of processings to an image.
 At present, scaling is the only processing implemented.
-Here is an example that reads the filescreenshot.png, scales the image to a width of 200 pixels using a smooth scaling algorithm and writes the resulting image to the filescreenshot_small.png:
+Here is an example that reads the filescreenshot.png

 Table 7.5 describes the parameters of the